connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Connecticut Arrest Records

-Connecticut arrest records contain information regarding law enforcement taking an individual into custody.
+Connecticut arrest records are legal documents that record events when law enforcement officers take individuals into custody.
 Usually, arrests in Connecticut happen in one of two forms: warrant or warrantless arrest.
 In the former, law enforcement obtains a warrant from a court of competent jurisdiction to take an individual into custody.
 On the other hand, a warrantless arrest is one carried out without a warrant.
 Here, an officer takes an individual into custody based on reasonable grounds to conclude a person has committed a crime or is committing one.

 Are Arrest Records Public in Connecticut?